What Bee Makes The Most Honey?

 For the cool climate ruralist: The Carnolian

-Darker in color than their Italian cousins, the Carnalians are also gentle and are resistant to pests.
+Darker in color than their Italian cousins, the Carnalians are also gentle and resistant to pests.
 They build their colonies fast and regulate the size of their hive depending on the amount of food in their area.
 So, if you place your hives in an area with unpredictable forage resources, this might be the bee for you!

-The pros of this particular bee are that they are gentle and better at long-distance foraging than other races!
+The pros of this particular bee are that they’re gentle and better at long-distance foraging than other races!
 The only con is that they may swarm easily and have a difficult time with hot weather.
 However, this special bee is right for you if you want a gentle bee that can travel a good distance to feed, even in the colder, wet weather!

 For the four-season expert: The Caucasian

-Silver-gray to dark brown, this bee tends to make a lot of propolis.
+Silver-gray to dark brown, the Caucasian bee tends to make a lot of propolis.
 They build a strong summer population and are extremely productive.
 However, they can also be excitable, so beekeeping experience will definitely be needed.
 They get riled quite easily and take a while to calm down, even when using a bee smoker.

 The pros of this bee are that they survive winters much better than other bees and have a somewhat longer tongue than other bees.
 The only cons are that they tend to be less docile and unruly when provoked, and they are more susceptible to infection than other races.

-The bottom line is, these beautiful bees are the right bees for you if you have some experience in keeping bees and have access to wild or semi-wild areas.
+In conclusion, these beautiful bees are the right bees for you if you have some experience in keeping bees and have access to wild or semi-wild areas.

 Conclusion